motmot/doc/source/citations.rst

 **If you use Motmot, please cite this paper:**

-Straw, A.D., Dickinson, M.H.
-(2009) `Motmot, an open-source toolkit
-for realtime video acquisition and analysis.`__ `Source Code for Biology and Medicine` doi: 10.1186/1751-0473-4-5 PDF__
+Straw, A.D. and Dickinson, M.H.
+(2009) `Motmot, an open-source toolkit for realtime video acquisition and analysis.`__ `Source Code for Biology and Medicine` doi: 10.1186/1751-0473-4-5 PDF__

 __ http://www.scfbm.org/content/4/1/5
 __ http://www.scfbm.org/content/pdf/1751-0473-4-5.pdf

-If you publish work that used motmot, I (Andrew Straw) ask that you cite this paper.
-These citations will help my employment and funding situation and thus indirectly fund Motmot development and support.
+*If you publish work that used motmot, I (Andrew Straw) ask that you cite this paper.
+These citations will help my employment and funding situation and thus indirectly fund Motmot development and support.*

 Scientific papers which used the motmot suite of tools
 ======================================================